dimatura/rpbar/README.md

 ---------------------

 Obviously, you should have a working g++ toolchain.
 You'll also need Xlib.
-If you're using Ubuntu, what you need is in build-essential, libX11-6 and libX11-dev.
+If you're using Ubuntu or Debian, what you need is in build-essential and libx11-dev.
 Then you should:

 1. Type `make` to compile.
 1. Put `rpbar` and `rpbarsend` in your path.